h5bp/html5-boilerplate/docs/js.md

 This file can be used to contain or reference your site/app JavaScript code.
 If you're working on something more advanced you might replace this file entirely.
 That's cool.

+## vendor

+This directory can be used to contain all third-party library code.